SmogDr/edar_coursebook/docs/03-rprog2.md

 <p class="caption">(\#fig:filedirstructure)An example of file directory structure.</p>
 </div>

-You can notice a few interesting things from Figure
+Notice a few interesting things from Figure \@ref(fig:filedirstructure).
-\@ref(fig:filedirstructure).
 First, you might notice the structure includes a few of the directories that you use a lot on your own computer, like `Desktop`, `Documents`, and `Downloads`.
 Next, the directory at the very top is the computer's root directory, `/`.
-For a PC, the root directory might something like `C:`; for Unix and Macs, it's usually `/`.
+For a PC, the root directory might something like `C:`.
+For Unix and Macs, it's usually `/`.
 Finally, if you look closely, you'll notice that it's possible to have different files in different locations of the directory structure with the same file name.
 For example, in the figure, there are files names `heat_mort.csv` in both the `CourseText` directory and in the `example_data` directory.
 These are two different files with different contents, but they can have the same name as long as they're in different directories.
-This fact---that you can have files with the same name in different places---should help you appreciate how useful it is that R requires you to give very clear directions to describe exactly which file you want R to read in, if you aren't reading in something in your current working directory.
+This fact---that you can have files with the same name in different places---should help you appreciate how useful it is that R requires you to give very clear directions to describe exactly which file you want R to read in, if you aren't importing something in your current working directory.

 You will have a home directory somewhere near the top of your structure, although it's likely not your root directory.
-In the hypothetic computer in Figure \@ref(fig:filedirstructure), the home directory is `/Users/brookeanderson`.
+In the hypothetical computer in Figure \@ref(fig:filedirstructure), the home directory is `/Users/brookeanderson`.
 I'll describe just a bit later how you can figure out what your own home directory is on your own computer.